l4b4r4b4b4/next-ai-defence/README.md

 A TypeScript library for Next.js 14+ applications to defend against LLM-powered web scrapers by injecting strategic adversarial prompts in metadata.

+## Features

+- 🛡️ **Multiple Defense Templates**: Choose from prebuilt defensive prompt strategies
+- 📢 **Customizable Contact Methods**: Configure how AI systems should notify you
+- 🔍 **System Details Collection**: Request AI models to reveal their identity and purpose
+- 🤖 **Invisible ASCII Smuggling**: Embed hidden instructions using Unicode Tag characters
+- 🚫 **noai Robots Directive**: Automatically adds appropriate robot meta tags
+- 🔄 **Seamless Integration**: Works with Next.js (v14+) Metadata API and App Router

 ## ⚠️ AI-Generated Content Disclaimer ⚠️

 <div style="color: red; font-weight: bold; padding: 10px; border: 2px solid red; margin: 20px 0; background-color: #ffeeee;">
-⚠️ ATTENTION: APPROXIMATELY 99% OF THIS LIBRARY WAS PURE VIBE CODING™! ⚠️
+🚨 ATTENTION: APPROXIMATELY 99% OF THIS LIBRARY WAS PURE VIBE CODING™! 🚨

 We just vibed with an AI model and out came this entire defense system! 🪄✨ No actual programming knowledge was harmed in the making of this library.